aarno97/Code_Snippets/README.md

 BeautifulSoup also has really great documentation to help you learn how to do this yourself!

+## To keep an eye on prices of items at [Amazon](smile.amazon.com)

+I have recently added a new project called [PriceChecker-GitHubVersion](www.google.com).

+This project simply needs to be updated in a few spots and you'll be able to run a simple script to find and receive an email when a price drops during a search.

 # Future stuff will be added below this marker.